pkcpkc/slotcar-timekeeper/README.md

 * [Carrera Electric Round Counter](https://carrera-toys.com/product/20071590-elektronischer-rundenzahler-goevolution) 74,99€
 * [SmartRace](https://www.smartrace.de/) costing 12,99€ plus 2,99€ for the server app PLUS needs two iOS devices!

+## Development

+If you want to read the full story, I wrote a little article on Medium: [Developing a slot car timekeeper app, using a cardboard, mobile phone and web technologies only](https://medium.com/axel-springer-tech/developing-a-slot-car-timekeeper-app-using-a-cardboard-mobile-phone-and-web-technologies-only-9fff783d1afe)

 ## Concept

 I love the bootstrapped, low-tech approach of the [Google Cardbard](https://arvr.google.com/cardboard/) providing AR experiences for anybody with a decent mobile.
 Our mobiles offer crazy capabilities: